 Over the past 15 years, working at three different firms, I’ve had the pleasure to serve some incredibly successful people.
 There was a retired surgeon who served as a chairman of a major University.
 The president of an S&P 500 company.
 The co-founder of an oil and gas company who sold his company for $300 million.
 A Harvard educated software engineer.
 An engineering PhD who speaks five languages.

 - You cannot be an expert in all fields.
-Successful people want to have team members who have specialized training, knowledge, and experience, including accountants, lawyers, and financial planners.
+Successful people rely on professionals who have specialized training, knowledge, and experience, including accountants, lawyers, and financial planners.

 - Time.
 They have more valuable uses of their time, not just for work, but also to spend with their family, hobbies, or other interests.

 - You don’t know what you don’t know.
-A qualified professional might help you avoid costly mistakes as well as to identify any behavioral biases or blindspots you might not be thinking about.
+An advisor can help you avoid costly mistakes as well as to identify any behavioral biases or blindspots you might not be thinking about.
 Laws and regulations change all the time.

 - Accountability.
 An advisor will help you set goals, coach you to make good decisions, and proactively keep you on track even when you are busy thinking about other things.